scafi/scafi.github.io/pages/docs.md

 ### Alchemist simulator

 * Consider the following skeleton repository: [https://github.com/scafi/learning-scafi-alchemist](https://github.com/scafi/learning-scafi-alchemist)
+* Take a look at [this tutorial for ScaFi-Alchemist by G. Audrito](https://bitbucket.org/gaudrito/alchemist-example)

 The ScaFi specific part in an Alchemist simulation descriptor is as follows: